zerodevapp/sdk/README.md

 cp .env.example .env
 ```

-Edit .env to include all required environment variables.
-Now you can run the tests from the repository root:
+Now you can run the tests:

 ```bash
 bun test